 The primary aim of Markeaton Primary School is to enable all pupils to take part as fully as possible in every part of school life by developing each child's self-confidence, recognising their strengths and encouraging them to explore their potential.
-One of the key drivers for this is our work on Growth Mindset.
+One of the key drivers for this is our work around Markeaton Minds.